+Maximum opportunity should be provided for students to continue their formal education with a minimum loss of time and duplication of learning experiences.
+Institutions are strongly encouraged to develop articulation agreements between associate degree programs and baccalaureate programs that provide for maximum transfer of course work.
 General education, social science and biomedical science courses included in associate degree dental hygiene curricula should parallel those offered in four-year colleges and universities.
-In baccalaureate degree curricula, attention is given to requirements for admission to graduate programs to establish a balance between professional and nonprofessional credit allocations.
+In baccalaureate degree curricula, attention is given to requirements for admission to graduate programs in establishing the balance between professional and nonprofessional credit allocations.